marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

 Anything you do against the Google APIs needs validation of credentials.
 How you obtain these credentials will be very different depending on where you run the code.

 We are using StreamLit (darn it - I said that I was going to leave it out) and are using a service account for our access.
-There are several reasons for this, but mainly we can use the code in batch and in websites.
+There are several reasons for this, but mainly we can use the code in batch and websites.

 There are other descriptions on [how to get an access token](https://developers.google.com/workspace/guides/create-credentials) and I'm leaving that part out.